HubertJ/QuandlCS/README.md

 Started as a project in an attempt at my colleagues [Project365](http://staticcast.wordpress.com/2013/12/28/programming-365/)

 Visit the [online reference](http://www.quandl.com/help/api) for more information about the Quandl API.

+This branch is an experimental feature to allow for typed datasets.
+It was originally based on something I had been working on for a potential Upload API but was shelved as the Upload API was taken offline.

+I would not recommend using this in anything important.
+The error handling is non existent and there are a few bugs that I know of and probably many more that I don't.

 ### Tutorial
 The CS API is simple to use and provides type safety garuantees and basic validation on data before requesting.
 Interaction is based around the concept of a request with all download requests implementing a single interface.
 Once a request is created this can be used with the QuandlConnection object to download and return the data or to generate the request string URL (`www.quandl.com/api/v1/datasets/PRAGUESE/PX.json`) to handle manually.